kubernetes/ingress-nginx/controllers/nginx/README.md

 Check the [example](examples/tls/README.md)

-### Force HTTPS
+### HTTP Strict Transport Security

+HTTP Strict Transport Security (HSTS) is an opt-in security enhancement specified through the use of a special response header.
+Once a supported browser receives this header that browser will prevent any communications from being sent over HTTP to the specified domain and will instead send all communications over HTTPS.

 By default the controller redirects (301) to HTTPS if there is a TLS Ingress rule.

-To disable this behavior use `use-hts=false` in the NGINX ConfigMap.
+To disable this behavior use `hsts=false` in the NGINX ConfigMap.

 #### Optimizing TLS Time To First Byte (TTTFB)